What is high-touch customer service?

 High-touch vs. low-touch

 The key feature that distinguishes a high-touch engagement model is its emphasis on personalized interactions and customer-centric service.
-Businesses that adopt this model are well-prepared to engage with customers in a one-on-one manner to give them the high-quality service they expect.
+Businesses that adopt this model are poised to engage with customers in a one-on-one manner to give them the high-quality service they expect.

 These companies also view customers as valued entities with unique characteristics and requirements.
 They focus on building strong customer relationships and make an extra effort to provide tailored solutions aligned with the needs of particular customers.
-They offer one-on-one support, often on the customer's preferred channel (whether phone, email, video, or something else).
+They offer one-on-one support, often on the customer's preferred channel (whether phone, email, video or something else).

 This table highlights the key differences between high-touch and low-touch engagement models.